hhromic/promrelay-exporter/use-case.md

     |  App 2  |---+---[ private network 2 ]---|  Service  |
     +---------+                               +-----------+

-In this final scenario, **both applications remain isolated again**.
+In this final scenario, both applications and their services **remain isolated again**.

 The Prometheus relay exporter in the above architecture offers the following benefits:

-* Stacks can be centrally monitored using Prometheus without breaking isolation.
+* Application stacks can be monitored using Prometheus without breaking isolation anywhere.
 * Metrics exporter ports in applications and services do NOT need to be exposed publicly.
 * Automatic discovery of containers to scrape can be achieved using the [Docker service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#docker_sd_config)